ShivaKatteboina/Netflix-clone/README.md

 A Netflix clone built using HTML and CSS that replicates the Netflix homepage, featuring sections for movies, TV shows, interactive FAQs, language selection, and email entry for membership.

 Features
-Responsive design: Works on both mobile and desktop screens.
+Responsive design: Works on both mobile and desktop screen.

-Interactive FAQ section: Click to view answers.

 Language selection: Option to toggle between English and Hindi.